manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 Protocol for view $v$:

-On the start of view $v$, each party sends its signature on its valid chain to the primary:
+On the start of view $v$, each party sends its signature on its valid chain to the primary of view $v$:

 ```
 Party i: